 November is national adoption month.
 Rob and Robin Laird share their experience of adopting six children from foster care.
 “God…gave us the gift of serving the lives of those children He placed before us, and we are ever grateful for this gift.”

 October is Respect Life Month.
 William B. May recalls the importance of marriage between one man and one woman as the best environment to raise a child and notes that marriage best prepares couples to be parents.

 Subtitled “Spiritual and Practical Support for Couples,” this book delivers what it promises.
 It offers a comprehensive look at infertility from many perspectives, including possible treatments in light of Church teaching.

 These four short, practical booklets offer help to couples dealing with infertility, miscarriage, and prenatal problems.

 A grand, continuing journey is set in motion when a woman and man marry–one encompassing countless other, briefer journeys that over the years a couple undertakes together.
 In “While We Wait,” religion writer Heidi Schlumpf recounts one such journey that led to the adoption of a baby boy from Vietnam.

 In the book of Genesis, we find God’s first commandment to humankind: “Be fruitful and multiply. . .”
 (Genesis 1:28) It appears that God infused this commandment to procreate into the fiber of our beings.
 It seems to be written in our hearts, dreamed of in our minds, ached for in our bodies, and yearned […]

-The Rite of Marriage includes three direct questions posed to the couple.
-The third of these is “Will you accept children lovingly from God and bring them up according to the law of Christ and his Church?”
-While couples answer “yes” to this question every day, it probably doesn’t occur to most that perhaps children […]
+The Order of Celebrating Matrimony includes three direct questions posed to the couple.
+The third of these is “Are you prepared to accept children lovingly from God and to bring them up according to the law of Christ and his Church?”
+While couples answer “yes” to this question every day, it probably doesn’t occur to […]